 – Let the browned butter set at room temperature for an hour or two.
 Then stir to evenly distribute the toasty milk solids throughout before chilling.

 - Use it in pie crusts or scones.

 - Soften it to whip into buttercream.

-Here are some recipes you may want to try!
+Here are some recipes with brown butter you may want to try!